-A negative test result means that proteins from the virus that causes COVID-19 were not found in your sample.
-However, it is possible for this test to give a negative result that is incorrect (false negative) in some people with COVID-19.
-This means that you could possibly still have COVID- 19 even though the test is negative.
+It is possible for this test to give a negative result that is incorrect (false negative) in some people with COVID-19.
+This means that you could possibly still have COVID-19 even though the test is negative.
 If your test result is negative, your healthcare provider will consider the test result together with all other aspects of your medical history (such as symptoms, possible exposures, and geographical location of places you have recently traveled) in deciding how to care for you.
 The amount of antigen in a sample may decrease the longer you have symptoms of infection.
-Specimens collected after you have had symptoms for more than five days may be more likely to be negative compared to a molecular assay.
+Specimens collected after you have had symptoms for more than 6 days may be more likely to be negative compared to a molecular assav.